Peterskhan/DFXObjectpool/README.md

 http://en.cppreference.com/w/cpp/memory/allocator).

 ### Future plans
-I intent to work on this project further, adding more functionality, stability, support and comfort features.
+I intend to work on this project further, adding more functionality, stability, support and comfort features.
 These future modifications will be commited when they are trough test-phase.
 These modifications are experimental, as for the time being I lack the academical knowledge about the subject, and I can only rely on articles found on the Internet.
 If those ideas are proven to be dead-ends or misconceptions I will correct my mistakes accordingly.